Hari-Narayan/simple-e-commerce/README.md

 # Update stock
-You can update stock from API call manualy.
+You can update stock from API call manually.

 Endpoint Like: http://localhost:4000/api/product/updateStock/:productID